MazePaul/Phonable/README.md

 # Phonable
-Script that install automatically applications on linux machine
+Bash sript that install automatically applications on linux machine and remove unnecessary packages